dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/set-operators.md

 the union of them all.
 If a resource is included in at least one selector, it will be included in the final set.

-Run all ancestors of snowplow_sessions and fct_orders:
+Run snowplow_sessions, all ancestors of snowplow_sessions, fct_orders, and all ancestors of fct_orders:
 ```bash
 $ dbt run --models +snowplow_sessions +fct_orders
 ```